The lightning network is a second-layer scaling solution built on top of the Bitcoin network.

 However, the real beauty is a ‘network of p2p channels’.
 This allows two participants who do not have direct channels with each other to make secure payments.
 We won’t go into details of how this works but participants can route payments through channels over the network to participants with whom they do not have a direct channel in a trustless manner. 🤯

 What does this mean for the future?

-One example is micropayments which makes streaming payments a reality and can change the game for content creators such as podcasters.
+One example is micropayments, which make streaming payments a reality and can change the game for content creators such as podcasters.

-Another is international payments.
-It can drastically improve the current friction and costs of worldwide remittances with instantly settled, cheap, cross border payments.
+Another use case is international payments.
+Lightning transactions can drastically improve the current friction and costs of worldwide remittances with instantly settled, cheap, cross-border payments.